 2) Wear appropriate attire – for women; it is not advisable to wear skirts, dresses, or high heels.
-Comfortable footwear such as running shoes or flip flops are excellent.
-The locals protect themselves with masks and long-sleeves shirts to lessen the chance of a sunburn and prevent themselves from breathing in the polluted air.
+Comfortable footwear such as running shoes or flip flops is excellent.
+The locals protect themselves with masks and long-sleeved shirts to lessen the chance of a sunburn and prevent themselves from breathing in the polluted air.

 3) Do not bring loose jewelry or valuables that could be easily snatched – safety is important.
 With that in mind at all times, it is not recommended to wear expensive jewelry while riding around, doing so is just plain asking for the thieves to snatch it out of your procession and jeopardize your safety.
 While snapping some pictures while being on the back of the bike might seem like the thing to do to capture the moment, but expensive devices such as mobile phones or cameras should not be used during the ride to avoid them being snatched.

 4) Keep your entire body in proximity with the bike – arms and legs should not be sticking out in the chaotic traffic as other drivers could accidentally scrap them.
 For your arms, they should be holding onto the back of the bike (most motorbikes have back handles on them) during the ride, and for your feet, they should be placed onto the foot-pedals and not hanging on the sides of the motorbike while being driven.

 5) Use a standard safety-tested helmet – while local laws require the use of a helmet for the bike ride, the type of helmet and their durability are not strictly enforced.
-For your personal safety, you should always choose a reputable and reliable company who takes extra measure to provide the standard safety-tested helmets, whether it be open-faced or close-faced helmets.
+For your personal safety, you should always choose a reputable and reliable company who takes extra measure to provide the standard safety-tested helmets, whether it be open-faced or closed-faced helmets.
 Don’t just put any plastic on your head just to avoid getting a fine from the local authorities.